catenax-ng/catenax-ng.github.io/docs/guides/how-to-lint-and-test-your-helm-chart.md

         run: ct install --charts charts/k8s-helm-example --config charts/chart-testing-config.yaml
 ```

 You can use this workflow 'as-is'.
-THe only thiing you need to adapt is the list of charts to test in the final
+The only thing you need to adapt is the list of charts to test in the final
 `ct install` step.

 As you might have noticed, the `ct lint` and `ct install` steps are also using a configuration file specified by a